Early Childhood Education, MA

 Requirements

-To be awarded the MA in Early Childhood Education, students must successfully complete a 48 semester hour program of study.
+To be awarded the MA in Early Childhood Education, students must successfully complete a 48-semester-hour program of study.
 Students must maintain an overall GPA of at least a 3.0 while enrolled in the education program.
 Should a student fall below a 3.0 GPA, the program's faculty will review the student's eligibility to continue moving forward in the licensure program.

 Student Teaching must be passed with a minimum C or higher.